 First of all, Catholic Masses are pretty boring when you’re a little kid and you have no idea what is going on.
 I thought about how much more difficult it would have been for my parents’ and grandparents’ generations to attend Mass as children, because Catholic Masses were said entirely in Latin until the 1960s.
 By my mid-teens, however, I had a little bit more of an idea of what all the words and prayers and songs meant.
 I got more of a sense of peace of being there, like it just felt like something that was right to do.
 But also, Melissa Holmes from school, who was my next major crush after I had moved on from Kim Jensen, started going there, and I wanted to see her.
 Most Catholics from Plumdale went to Good Shepherd on the north side of Gabilan, because it was closer, but Melissa and her mom liked Our Lady of Peace better.
 I remember mentioning all of this once in front of one of the JCF people, I think it was Sarah, and she said that this was God knowing exactly what would get me interested in going to church.
 She was probably right, because I didn’t stop going to church once Melissa moved to San Angelo and I moved in the opposite direction to Jeromeville.

 I had been to Mass at the Newman Center pretty much every week since taking their flyer at the table in September.
 The Newman Center met three blocks from campus in downtown Jeromeville, on East 5th Street, in a beautiful old brick chapel-like building.
-I would learn later that this building was the original building of St. Luke’s Church, the main Catholic church in Jeromeville.
-At some point, St. Luke’s had built a new, larger building and an elementary school half a mile away, and the old building became the Newman Center.
+I would learn later that this building was the original building of St. John’s Church, the main Catholic church in Jeromeville.
+At some point, St. John’s had built a new, larger building and an elementary school half a mile away, and the old building became the Newman Center.